-- (a) letter request from another church; or
+- (a) Letter of request from another church.

-- (b) death; or
+- (b) Death.

-- (c) resignation; or
+- (c) Resignation.

-- (d) removal from the church roll for not fulfilling one's Covenant of Membership (Article III) as recommended by the Deacon Body and decided upon by a vote of the church.
+- (d) Removal from the Church roll for not fulfilling one's Covenant of Membership (Article III) as recommended by the Deacon Body and decided upon by a vote of the Church.

 Note: We believe that salvation comes entirely by faith in Jesus through grace.
-We also believe that in order to carry out the purpose of the church (Article IV, Section 1) we must work together in harmony.
-Therefore, membership in this church requires that we enter into covenant with one another regarding our personal conduct (Article III).
-Failure to abide by our church covenant that becomes egregious will, after due process, result in dismissal from church membership.
+We also believe that in order to carry out the purpose of the Church (Article IV, Section 1) we must work together in harmony.
+Therefore, membership in this Church requires that we enter into covenant with one another regarding our personal conduct (Article III).
+Failure to abide by our Church covenant that becomes egregious will, after due process, result in dismissal from Church membership.